micked99/wspr-to-sondehub-script/README.md

 A degree of gps jaming detection, when flying over warzones where there is ongoing jaming - fake gps signals, the balloons can usually pick up the incorrectly transmitted gps signal, this mostly results in a fixed "jaming altitude" I have detected about 20 altitudes used, when any of those altitudes is detected it will show on the map as a fixed alt of 12345 meters, will probably revaluate this in the future, next I will looks how a balloon behaves when in an such area now that I have the sanetyfilter in place.<br>

 20260510
-Fixed datetime error: DeprecationWarning: The default datetime adapter is deprecated as of Python 3.12; see the sqlite3 documentation for suggested replacement recipes cur.execute("INSERT INTO newspots VALUES(?,?,?,?,?,?,?,?,?,?)", (row)) in this code: #!/usr/bin/python3
+Fixed datetime error: DeprecationWarning: The default datetime adapter is deprecated as of Python 3.12; see the sqlite3 documentation for suggested replacement recipes cur.execute("INSERT INTO newspots VALUES(?,?,?,?,?,?,?,?,?,?)", (row))

 20260531 Sanity filter added in telemetry.py, ignores +-1° jumps within 10 minutes<br>
 20260604 Sanity filter improvement, handle dateline crossing correctly<br>